AscendingPassage.com HOME PAGE.

 mass of towering rocks, which in this hour of twilight magic have

-taken on a pale violet colour, and seem almost transparent.
+taken on a pale violet color, and seem almost transparent.
 And the

 sun, scarcely emerged from the desert, lights them in a curious